top of page

 • Insect stings from bees, yellow jackets, wasps, hornets and fire ants

-If you've had any kind of severe allergic reaction in the past, ask your doctor if you should be prescribed an epinephrine autoinjector to carry with you.
-Ensuring you have your medicine is with you at all times and it is easily accessible are the best steps ensuring you get the help required, when needed.
+If you've had any severe allergic reactions in the past, ask your doctor if you should be prescribed an epinephrine autoinjector to carry with you.
+Ensuring you have your medicine with you at all times and that it is easily accessible are the best steps to ensure you get the help required when needed.

-The best First Aid for anaphylaxis and severe allergies starts with the sufferer of the condition, with them being prepared, with them have emergency medicine with them and ready at all times.
+The best first aid for anaphylaxis and severe allergies starts with the sufferer of the condition, who is prepared to have emergency medicine with them and ready at all times.

 Seamus